Sparrowlee railway station

-The station, which was simply a small halt with a grand sign, only in fact served Lee House Farm, for there was no such settlement of this name, and no other community to serve.
+The station, which was simply a small halt with a grand sign, only in fact served Lee House Farm, for there was no such settlement of this name, and no other community to serve aside from Waterfall which was a distance away.
 A waiting room was consequently not provided, but a siding was provided for the farm's use, and this included a 60-foot standard gauge section, for the use of standard gauge wagons which were carried on special low transporter wagons.

 The line closed in 1934, and the route of the railway past the station is now designated the Manifold Way, a walk- and cycle-path.